Video of Trump's E. Jean Carroll deposition made public amid lawsuit trial

 When Trump was told that Carroll was the person he believed was Maples — to whom he was married for six years, and who is the mother of one of Trump's daughters — he replied that the photo was "very blurry."

-"I say with as much respect as I can: She's not my type," Trump said.
+"I say with as much respect as I can but she is not my type," Trump said.
 "Not my type in any way, shape, or form."

-"You would not be my choice either, I hope you're not insulted," Trump said.
+"You wouldn't be a choice of mine either, to be honest with you, I hope you're not insulted," Trump said.

 The video also shows Trump calling Carroll's attorney Roberta Kaplan a "political operative" and a "disgrace."